tisimst/mcerp/doc/index.rst

     estimated probability that the distribution lies above/below that value is calculated.

-- Some important bug fixes in the `distribution constructors`_.
+- Some important bug fixes in the `distribution constructors <distribution constructors>`_.
 These should all be working correctly now.

 Required Packages
 =================